 Bachelor of Science in Petroleum Engineering, Colorado School of Mines 1972.He is dedicated to his belief that operations can be made safe and profitable at a world class level.
 He has seen it and done it thanks to his developed knowledge in Operational Excellence and Behavior Based Loss Prevention systems.
 The journey takes a while but it is worth the effort.
 He recalls leading one of the largest and worse performing terminals in areas of safety and expense management to having the best safety record and profitability in less than two years.
 It takes support at all organizational levels and the correct implementation of the Operational Excellence and Behavior Based Loss Prevention systems.
 It works, it can be done and it can be sustainable.

-Brenda Keillor has over 30 years of experience in the chemical industry.
-She retired as Senior EH&S Director from The Dow Chemical Company.
-At the time of her retirement in 2010, Brenda was Dow’s EH&S M&A Director, managing all EH&S aspects of Dow’s M&A activities, including the acquisition of Rohm & Haas and the divestiture of Styron.
+Brenda is a successful executive, with over 35 years of experience working in the process industries, including 30 years with The Dow Chemical Company.
+At the time of her retirement from Dow, Brenda was EHS Mergers and Acquisitions Senior Director, responsible for all aspects of EHS integrations and de-integrations across the company.
 Brenda has a solid record of accomplishments as a key member of merger and acquisition teams and is an out-of-the-box thinker who drives innovation and executes seamless transition of both operations and teams during complex acquisitions.

 During her 30-year Dow career, Brenda had numerous responsibilities including: Dow’s EH&S performance improvements, EH&S Management System, EH&S I/T strategy, EH&S Six Sigma strategy, and managing organization of regulatory experts.
 She possesses in-depth knowledge of work process design, project management, information technology, EH&S management system, and EH&S M&A due diligence and implementation.

-Brenda has leveraged her past mergers and acquisitions experience by serving as senior consultant for Pilko & Associates since September 2010.
+Prior to joining Pilko & Associates, Brenda assisted companies in assessing and improving their EH&S management system.
+Brenda has leveraged her past mergers and acquisitions experience by serving as senior consultant for Pilko & Associates.
 She has participated on Pilko teams in assessing the valuation effects of EH&S risks and ensuring our clients have the critical information to make informed transaction decisions.

 Roland joined Pilko & Associates with a background in manufacturing management spanning over 40 years in Europe and USA with Chevron, Texaco, Gulf Oil and ICI.
 Roland focused his energy and enthusiasm in leading by example to ensure safe, reliable and efficient operation of oil and petrochemical facilities.
 He has extensive operational knowledge and experience, especially in the fields of OEMS and PSMS, combined with solid business skills and acumen in wholly owned and JV companies.
 In Roland’s capacity as Refinery General Manager, he has been responsible for the design, construction and commissioning of major capital projects, together with the planning and execution of large turnarounds.